How to determine the maximum life span

 What species can live endlessly

 It is likely that some organisms are potentiallyimmortal.
-If an accident does not stop life, they may be capable of an unlimited existence.
-Studies confidently classify sea anemones and freshwater hydras as such organisms.
-In addition to them, this ability is often attributed to certain fish and reptiles, especially those that are capable of unlimited growth of their body.
-However, such claims have two problems.
+If an accident does not stop life, they may be capable of unlimited existence.
+Research confidently classifies sea anemones and freshwater hydras as such organisms.
+In addition to them, this ability is often attributed to certain fish and reptiles, especially those that are capable of unlimited growth of their bodies.
+However, there are two problems with such claims.

-The basic metabolism and activity of these animals is very low, usually tens of times lower than the corresponding characteristics of mammals and birds, which provides for a much slower aging.
+The basal metabolism and activity of these animals is very low, usually tens of times lower than the corresponding characteristics of mammals and birds, which provides for much slower aging.

-In addition, unrestricted body growth helps the animal slow down or even stop aging, but it is the increase in size over time that reduces the body's survival in the environment.
+In addition, unrestricted body growth helps the animal slow down or even stop aging, but it is the increase in size over time that reduces the survival of the organism in environmental conditions.

 For example, the inability to obtain sufficientthe amount of food, loss of secrecy and mobility, and many other negative factors in the aggregate, sooner or later lead to the death of the body.
 Thus, it is difficult to distinguish between death directly from old age and death from external causes.